-Sometimes, a good, old-fashioned burger and shake is just what you feel like, and this Britomart spot delivers every time.
-With a simple menu that covers the traditional cheeseburger, a chicken burger, a mushroom burger and fries (all able to be made ‘epic’ with a mix of mustard, cheese, onion and ‘secret sauce’) alongside free-range fried chicken and shakes that are some of the best we’ve ever had, Better Burger is perfect if you’re in the mood for something a little naughty from your lunch.
+Sometimes, a good old-fashioned burger and shake is just what you feel like, and this Britomart spot delivers every time.
+With a simple menu that covers the traditional cheeseburger, a chicken burger, a mushroom burger and fries (all able to be made ‘epic’ with a mix of mustard, cheese, onion and ‘secret sauce’) alongside free-range fried chicken and shakes that are some of the best we’ve ever had, Better Burger is perfect if you’re in the mood for something a little naughty for your lunch.

 Day to Night

 One of our favourite downtown restaurants, Ostro Bar & Brasserie has long been our pick for special date nights, celebratory lunches and group affairs thanks to its consistently delicious, classic and hearty fare.
 Open from midday until late into the night, it isn’t just Ostro’s elevated location (in the Seafarer’s building) that sees it rise above the rest.
 Its menu is a celebration of modern, New Zealand food and fresh, seasonal ingredients, and its atmosphere is sleek and sophisticated.
 And if all that weren’t enough, Ostro recently announced that its famous Sunday roast is back on the menu — giving us even more reason to book a table, stat.